bn22/motion-android/SUBMISSION.md

 ##### Give a 1-2 sentence explanation/pitch of your game!
 How would you "advertise" it on the Play Store (or similar storefront)? #####
 > Answer goes here!
+Our game's purpose is for the user to try to navigate the blue ball between the red balls to get from one end of the screen to another.

 ##### Be sure and cite the sources for any visual or audio assets you used here! #####
 > Answer goes here!